Eni Aluko: 2016 Olympics

 Despite England's third-place finish at the 2015 FIFA Women's World Cup, which Aluko was a part of, earning Great Britain one of the three available European slots for the 2016 Rio Olympics, it was already decided Great Britain would not send a women's team to the event.
 It meant Aluko did not add to her tally of five Great Britain caps, with participation at the 2020 Tokyo Olympics the next earliest available opportunity.

 Executive career

-In in January 2020, a week after retiring from professional football, Aluko was announced as the director of women's football at Aston Villa.
+In January 2020, a week after retiring from professional football, Aluko was announced as the director of women's football at Aston Villa.

 In May 2021, Aluko became the sporting director of Los Angeles-based Angel City FC ahead of their inaugural season in the American National Women's Soccer League (NWSL).
 In August 2022, she transitioned to the director of recruitment role as Angela Hucles became the club's general manager.
+In January 2023, Aluko departed Angel City.

+In April 2024, Aluko made history by becoming the first African female to make the board of Italy’s female top-flight football club FC Como Women as part of Mercury 13, an investment group focused on the development of women’s football clubs.

+In July 2024, Eni Aluko launched a £60,000 scholarship in conjunction with Brunel University of London (BUL), supporting the next generation of lawyers and sports stars in their studies and career development.
+The scholarship will be spread across two years and contribute towards the tuition fees, travel expenses and competitions for five law students and 10 sports students.
+In addition to the funding, Aluko has partnered with Adidas for recipients to receive sponsored kit from the sportswear brand.